 - Do not open a clients’ fridge unless you intend to clean it.

 - Do not eat inside a clients’ home.

-We also encouraged our teams to take a break as-needed between jobs/homes, or if it’s a particulary large home, they are encouraged to take a break every 3 to 4 hours so that they can eat (in their car) and get refreshed before returning to their work.
+We also encouraged our teams to take a break as-needed between jobs/homes, or if it’s a particularly large home, they are encouraged to take a break every 3 to 4 hours so that they can eat (in their car) and get refreshed before returning to their work.

 By the way, the client still uses our services and there hasn’t been another single incident (or picnic) in her home.

-Remember that anytime that you discipline your employees, you must should detail the incident and counseling report in writing.
+Remember that anytime that you discipline your employees, you must detail the incident and counseling report in writing.
 If you have to fire them in the future, it is best to be protected.
 I also recommend that you check with your local authorities to ensure that you are following all state and local labor laws.